Study of nuclear corrections on the charged hadron fragmentation functions in a Neural Network global QCD analysis: Numerical Results

 \subsection{Nuclear effects of the kaon FFs}

-In this section we mainly consider our results for the kaon FFs, in the presence of nuclear effects.
-As we discussed earlier, we consider the {\tt NNPDF3.1} proton PDFs as our baseline fit.
-In order to investigate the impact arising from the inclusion of the nuclear effects at NLO accuracy, we consider three different sets of nuclear PDFs available in the literature, namely the {\tt nNNPDF3.0}~\cite{AbdulKhalek:2022fyi}, {\tt EPPS21}~\cite{Eskola:2021nhw}, and {\tt nCTEQ15WZ}~\cite{Kusina:2020lyz}.
-In order to examine the effect of nuclear corrections at a higher-order QCD correction, we use the {\tt nNNPDF1.0}~\cite{AbdulKhalek:2019mzd} in which provided the nuclear PDFs up to NNLO accuracy in perturbative QCD.
-The global QCD analyses reported by the {\tt nNNPDF3.0}, {\tt EPPS21}, and {\tt nCTEQ15WZ} are limited to the NLO accuracy.

-In the following, we present a short summary of these nuclear PDFs.
-The {\tt nNNPDF3.0}~\cite{AbdulKhalek:2022fyi} analysis presented an updated determination of nuclear PDF from a global datasets: the neutral-current (NC) nuclear fixed-target DIS measurements, the charged-current (CC) neutrino-nucleus DIS data, pPb collision at LHC for the boson production, data for CMS dijet\cite{CMS:2018jpl}, LHCb D0-meson production~\cite{LHCb:2017yua}, isolated photon production~\cite{ATLAS:2019ery} and fixed-target Drell-Yan (DY) measurements.

-The {\tt EPPS21} collaboration~\cite{Eskola:2021nhw} has presented an updated nuclear PDF sets in {\tt EPPS16} by new experimental data, the LHC pPb data for dijets (Run-I), D-mesons (Run-I) and $W^\pm$ bosons (Run-II).
-In addition, they have included Jefferson Lab measurements of DIS which probe nuclear PDFs.
-In {\tt EPPS21} the inclusive pion production at RHIC has been included and hence they have used a FF sets of pion in their analysis.

-Recently, the {\tt nCTEQ} Collaboration has extended the {\tt nCTEQ15WZ} and included the $W$ and $Z$ data from pPb collisions at the LHC~\cite{Kusina:2020lyz}.
-In addition to the nuclear DIS, DY lepton pair production, and RHIC pion data had been employed in the earlier nCTEQ15 analysis.
-They referred to it as {\tt nCTEQ15WZ} and the accuracy is up to NLO.

-We use the {\tt nNNPDF1.0} for calculation the FFs at NNLO~\cite{AbdulKhalek:2019mzd}.
-The {\tt nNNPDF1.0} is the first determination of nuclear PDF based on the NNPDF methodology.
-The analysis is based on neutral-current structure functions on nuclear targets and is performed up to NNLO accuracy along with heavy quark mass effects.
+In this section, our main focus is on presenting the results for the kaon FFs considering the effects of nuclear corrections.
+We aim to analyze the impact of nuclear PDFs on the determination of kaon FFs and explore any changes or improvements observed in the presence of nuclear effects.

-In Table.~\ref{tab:datasets_kaon_NLO} we show the individual value of $\chi^2/{N_{\rm dat}}$ resulting from the FF fit at NLO accuracy considering {\tt NNPDF3.1} proton PDFs, and the nuclear PDF sets from {\tt nNNPDF3.0}, {\tt EPPS21} and {\tt nCTEQ15WZ} as well.
-The total value of $\chi^2/{{\rm d.o.f.}}$ is shown at the bottom of this table.
-The value of $\chi^2/{N_{\rm dat}}$ resulting from the FF fit at NNLO order by considering PDF sets of {\tt NNPDF3.1}, and nuclear PDFs set from {\tt nNNPDF1.0} also shown in Table.~\ref{tab:datasets_kaon_NNLO}.
-The total value for $\chi^2/{{\rm d.o.f.}}$ is shown as well.
-Considering the numbers presented in these tables for our kaon FFs, several comments are in order.
+In Table.~\ref{tab:datasets_kaon_NLO}, we present the individual $\chi^2/{N_{\rm dat}}$ values obtained from the NLO analysis of the kaon FF using the nuclear PDF sets from {\tt nNNPDF3.0}, {\tt EPPS21}, and {\tt nCTEQ15WZ}, along with their respective proton PDF baselines.
+The total $\chi^2/{N_{\rm dat}}$ values are displayed at the bottom of this table, as well.
+Based on the numbers presented in the table for the kaon FFs, several comments can be made.